 The EU angle is real: under GDPR and emerging EU AI Act provisions, companies processing European citizen data have strong incentives to keep data within EU infrastructure.
 Mistral's Paris-based infrastructure and EU data residency commitments for their commercial API make them a category winner for European enterprise clients.

-For most developers building on open models, Mistral 7B is the baseline to start with.
-It is small enough to run comfortably on a laptop with 16GB RAM, fast at inference, and produces quality output for instruction-following, summarization, and classification tasks.
-Mixtral 8x22B is the model to reach for when you need reasoning quality closer to the proprietary frontier but want to stay on open weights.
+Mistral 7B is the baseline to start with.
+It runs comfortably on a laptop with 16GB RAM, is fast at inference, and handles instruction-following, summarization, and classification well.
+Mixtral 8x22B is the model to reach for when you need reasoning quality closer to the proprietary frontier while staying on open weights.
+Apache 2.0 on both means zero legal friction.

 Gemma 3 (Google): Small but Surprisingly Capable